-We foster collaboration and partnership among European innovation programs and initiaves.
-We organize bi-laternal events with European partners and contribute to the European Network of National Big Data Centers of Excellence, and provide information on further European initiatives and funding opportunities.
+We foster collaboration and partnership among European innovation programs and initiatives.
+We organize bilateral events with European partners and contribute to the European Network of National Big Data Centers of Excellence.
+Furthermore, we provide information on further European initiatives.

 European Network of National Big Data Center of Excellence

 As part of our European activties, we co-initiated the European Network of Big Data Centers of Excellence.
 The idea is to foster collaboration and find synergies among the big data competencies in Europe.

 Have a look at the overview map for Big Data competencies in Europe!